 Parathyroid Carcinoma and Primary Hyperparathyroidism

-Eight patients died while on study, 7 with parathyroid carcinoma (24%) and 1 (6%) with intractable PHPT.
+Eight patients died during treatment with Sensipar in this study, 7 with Parathyroid Carcinoma (24%) and 1 (6%) with intractable pHPT.
 Causes of death were cardiovascular (5 patients), multi-organ failure (1 patient), gastrointestinal hemorrhage (1 patient) and metastatic carcinoma (1 patient).
 Adverse events of hypocalcemia were reported in three patients (7%).

-Table 2: Adverse Reactions Occurring in ≥ 10% of Total
+Table 3: Adverse Reactions with Frequency ≥ 10%

 |Nausea||19 (66)||10 (59)||29 (63)|